gkeeth/kicad.github.io/index.md

 ---

-_This site is automatically generated and mirrors the latest library data available on the [KiCad GitLab page](https://gitlab.com/kicad)._
+_This site is automatically generated and mirrors the latest KiCad version 5 library data available on the [KiCad GitLab page](https://gitlab.com/kicad)._

 _Library updates may take up to 48 hours to appear._